 Sort by:

 Wild oolong tea, produced in Li Jiang Village, Longsheng County, Guilin, Guangxi.
-Surrounded by mountains on all sides, the region boasts rich organic soil with strong sunlight and frequent rainfall, at an altitude of around 1000 meters.
-Grown in a pristine ecological environment with abundant vegetation, this wild oolong tea is cultivated without the use of chemical fertilizers and pesticides, resulting in limited yield with only one spring harvest per year.
+Surrounded by mountains on all sides, the region boasts rich organic soil, strong sunlight, and frequent rainfall, at an altitude of around 1000 meters.
+Grown in a pristine ecological environment with abundant vegetation, this wild oolong tea is cultivated without chemical fertilizers or pesticides, resulting in limited yield with only one spring harvest per year.
 Processed using the techniques of Wuyi rock tea, it offers a rich floral and fruity aroma, with a fragrant infusion and a burst of floral and fruity notes upon tasting.
 The liquor is bright orange-red, with evident golden rings.

 Introduction: